Moving to Year 7 – Advice for Parents & Students

-All staff at Thamesmead work hard to guide and support our new students so that they can cope with the demands of their new school, settle in quickly, make new friends and develop good learning habits.
+Information regarding the induction programme will be sent out at the beginning of May.
+Staff at Thamesmead will provide guidance and support for our new students so that they can cope with the demands of their new school, settle in quickly, make new friends and develop good learning habits

-If you have any questions or concerns about the transition process you would like to discuss please contact Mrs Moss, Admissions Officer or Miss Shillabeer, Head of Year 7 on 01932 219400 or email: email@example.com
+If you have any questions or concerns about the transition process you would like to discuss please contact the Admissions Office on 01932 219400 or email: email@example.com

 Students – What is new about secondary school?

 - You may have a longer journey to school.